root-project/root/documentation/JSROOT/JSROOT.md

 ## JSROOT API

-JSROOT can be used in arbitrary HTML pages and disaplay data, produced without ROOT-based applications.
+JSROOT can be used in arbitrary HTML pages and display data, produced without ROOT-based applications.

 Many different examples of JSROOT API usage can be found on [JSROOT API examples](https://root.cern/js/latest/api.htm) page.